FunkeGoodVibe/hash/cm2nve3q4000409ld7e5tgol6.md

 ---

-As a person who has never used Rust before, I came with an open mind to my first ever Python x Rust conference 22nd October 2024.

-I’d been aware of the hype around Rust for a few years… The language I feel more *comfortable* in has been python which I didn’t have any significant issues with but since it was a collaboration event, I finally decided to take the plunge.
+As a newcomer to Rust, I attended my first Python x Rust conference on October 22, 2024, with an open mind.
+Although I had been aware of the buzz surrounding Rust for a few years, I felt more *comfortable* with Python, which had served me well.
+However, the collaborative nature of this event encouraged me to finally take the plunge and explore Rust.

 We started with a talk by David Seddon.
-He discussed various topics - which I am admittently a novice too such as py03, maturin and more.
-But the part that stood out to me is when he spoke about the time difference when loaded data in Python versus Rust+Python.
+He discussed various topics - which I am admittedly a novice to such as py03, maturin and more.
+The part that stood out to me is when he spoke about the time difference when loaded data in Python versus Rust+Python.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1729793096844/f4c341fa-afe4-47d4-a171-5246fde4721a.png align="center")